Exploring run-and-tumble movement in confined settings through simulation: Mean path length theorem

+As illustrated in the figures \ref{meanpathlength}, \ref{meanpathlengthstepuniform} and \ref{meanpathlengthstepfixed}, the quantity $(<L>_{s}/<L>_{t})-1)$ decreases following a power-law as the number of collisions increases.
+The black line in the figures are power-law fittings.
+According to the Central Limit Theorem, under appropriate conditions, the distribution of the sample mean converges to a normal distribution \cite{Montgomery2014}.
+This holds even if the original variables themselves are not normally distributed.
+We expect that the speed of convergence is at least of the order $1/\sqrt{N}$: indeed in our case this is not a rigorous statement, since we did not study in detail eventual correlations between successive steps.

 On the other hand, if we alter the distribution of the reorientation angle after the tumble events, the assumption of homogeneous flux at the boundary no longer applies, and consequently, the mean path length does not converge to the same value for all $l/R$ ratios, as illustrated in Figs. (\ref{meanpathlengthanglegauss}) and (\ref{meanpathlengthanglefixed}).
 In Fig. (\ref{meanpathlengthanglegauss}), the angles after the tumble event follow a Gaussian distribution with a mean of $0$ and a standard deviation of $\pi/2$.
 We observed similar outcomes with various combinations of means and standard deviations.
 Similarly, Fig. (\ref{meanpathlengthanglefixed}) displays results for a fixed angle of $\pi/4$, yet comparable results are achieved with different preferred direction values.
+The figures suggest that the difference between the simulated and theoretical mean path length is greater when the parameter $l/R$ is small, i.e., in the diffusive regime.
+A diffusive regime is characterized by many small, local changes in position.
+Initially, the drift component acts to "straighten out" the overall trajectory, but when the boundary is reached, it causes the particle to remain in a specific region of the domain, as seen in Fig. \ref{anisotropy}, introducing significant anisotropy.
+In contrast, in a ballistic regime, particles move in nearly straight lines over longer distances between collisions, with little deviation in their trajectory.
+When a drift component is introduced into a ballistic system, the directional bias in the movement is less influential, because, from time to time, the particle takes a step long enough to escape from the preferred region of the domain, reducing the anisotropy.
+This leads to a smaller deviation from the MPLT predictions.
+The MPLT assumes a certain level of isotropy in the way particles sample the space, and as a result, the average path length measured from simulations deviates more significantly in the diffusive+drift case than in the ballistic+drift case.